 Note that this section does not address hosting TF Lite and TFJS models since

 tensorflow_hub library.
 For more information

 on hosting these model types, please check above.

-Models are stored on thub.dev as compressed tar.gz files.
+Models are stored on tfhub.dev as compressed tar.gz files.

-The tensorflow_hub library automatically downloads the compressed model.
-They
+By default, the tensorflow_hub library automatically downloads the compressed

 The root of the archive is the root of the model directory and should contain a SavedModel, as in this example:

 # Create a compressed model from a SavedModel directory. $ tar -cz -f model.tar.gz --owner=0 --group=0 -C /tmp/export-model/ . # Inspect files inside a compressed model $ tar -tf model.tar.gz ./ ./variables/ ./variables/variables.data-00000-of-00001 ./variables/variables.index ./assets/ ./saved_model.pb